 Each one as a slight different way of being counted

-Each time a user download your Capacitor JS app and open it, it will send a request to Capgo backend to know is update is available.
+Each time a user download your Capacitor JS app and opens it, it will send a request to Capgo backend to know is update is available.

 When the app does that, it sends little information, including the most important one

-DeviceID: is a unique ID (UUID) define by the OS of the device, this ID is unique by app install.
+DeviceID: is a unique ID (UUID) defined by the OS of the device, this ID is unique by app install.

-Each time your account receive a new Device ID, it saved in database.
+Each time your account receives a new Device ID, it saved in database.

 Each time an old

 DeviceID request an update (app open), it got is record updated (updated_at in the database).